UniversalPropositions/universalpropositions.github.io/index.md

 # Release

-These is release 2.0 of the Universal Proposition Banks (UP).
+This is release 2.0 of the Universal Proposition Banks (UP).
 It is built upon [release 2.9 of the Universal Dependency Treebanks](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4611) and inherits their [licence](https://lindat.mff.cuni.cz/repository/xmlui/page/licence-UD-2.9).
 We use the frame and role labels from the [English Proposition Bank](http://propbank.github.io/) version [3.0](https://github.com/propbank/propbank-documentation/blob/master/other-documentation/Description-of-PB3-changes.md).

 **News (2022/01/01)**: UP1.0 Freeze !